Search String

 Random Access / The Sales Curve Ltd. coded Silkworm (1989) and SWIV (1991).

-Silkworm scrolls horizontally and SWIV vertically, but both shoot 'em ups are raw and gritty, both run at full frames, and both are underrated by the mainstream "SHMUP in-crowd".
+Silkworm scrolls horizontally and SWIV vertically, but both shoot 'em ups are raw and gritty, both run at full frames, and both are underrated by the mainstream.

 Digital Image Design